-- i) Solve the exact, linear and Bernoulli equations and find orthogonal trajectories. - ii) Apply the method of variation of parameters to solve linear differential equations. - iii) Formulate and solve various types of first and second order partial differential equations.
+- Solve the exact, linear and Bernoulli equations and find orthogonal trajectories. i) - Apply the method of variation of parameters to solve linear differential equations. ii) - iii) Formulate and solve various types of partial differential equations of first and second order.